ssimper/P3/README.md

 * then the command 'pipenv shell'

 To run the game: `<python3 game.py>`

-To quit the game : close the windows.
+To quit the game : close the windows !

 **The game.**
 Move MacGyver through the labyrinth to reach the guardian.